sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 2 kids learning spanish: 3 syllable words
 - Same banana → nana pattern of deletion (very common)

-Manam (austronesian language spoken )
+Manam (austronesian language spoken NE of Papua new guinea) → reduplication (it's not "coffee -coffee," we're not "living together -living together", stress on first word/phrase)
+- Copied: either the last 1 or 2 syllables
+	- 2 copied; last one ends in consonant

 ### Pt 3 more investigation of word shapes/swearing